trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 If the credential is stored in a Trinsic cloud wallet, pass its `item_id`; otherwise, pass the raw JSON-LD credential via `document_json`.

+!!! info "Selective Disclosure"
+BBS+ Signatures support the ability to generate a proof for a subset of a credential's fields, instead of every field.

+    This enables increased user privacy: fields which aren't included in `reveal_document_json` will not be present in the generated proof.

     1. If `reveal_document_json` is passed, a proof will be generated for only the fields specified.
 This is a JSON-LD frame.
     2. Rather than formulating a complete JSON-LD frame, you can instead provide a list of proof attributes to reveal, and the service will construct the JSON-LD proof frame internally
     3. If neither is provided, the entire proof will be returned.

 {{ proto_sample_start() }}
     === "Trinsic CLI"